epfl-ada/ada-2024-project-data_brigada/README.md

 5. Do character archetypes affect the movie's success differently depending on the genre ?

 ## Methods
 We used NLP techniques to analyse the character tropes, in order to define the character archetype between female and male.
-In the future, NLP will be used to process the plot summaries in order to extract the key features and cluster similar plots into groups.
+In the futur, NLP will be used to process the plot summaries in order to extract the key features and cluster similar plots into groups.

 ### Data Preprocessing